The Two RV Gypsies: Full-Time RVers

 Lee Duquette

 A half-mile paved trail leads from the parking lot to the 45-foot observation tower at the top of the mountain.
 At the beginning of the short, very steep trail a 12 percent grade, there is a small visitor information center and park store staffed by the Great Smoky Mountains Association, garbage cans, and numerous benches to the side of the path.
-(This did not exist in 1978, the first time Karen and Lee were here (with their children and Karen's Aunt Hazel Brink).
+(This did not exist in 1978, the first time Karen and Lee were here (with their children and Karen Duquette's beloved Aunt Hazel Brink).

 Clingmans Dome trail sign

-Below: Do NOT be fooled by the sign above saying it is a 1/2 mile trail.
-That might be straight up as the crow flies perhaps, but the curves in the trail definitely made it more than a 1/2 mile trail hike.
-And the extreme steepness (a 12 percent grade) made it a really tough trail to walk.
-The two RV Gypsies and their two children, and Karen's Aunt Hazel walked this trail in 1978 with no problem.
+Lee and Karen Duquette plus their two children, and Karen's Aunt Hazel Brink walked this trail in 1978 with no problem.
 But now in 2020, Karen found it quite exhausting and apparently so did almost everyone else over the age of 25 - because they were all complaining and breathing heavily.
 Actually some young children were laying on the ground saying, "I'm tired".
 And they were begging their parents to carry them.
+(Make them walk - its good for them)

 Lee Duquette is in the picture below and that is when he turned around.
-But by doing so, he got to see a bonus that Karen Duquette did not get to see. - Check out the Sun Halo a bit lower down this page.
+But by doing so, he got to see a bonus that Karen Duquette did not get to see. - Check out the Amazing Sun Halo a bit lower down this page.

 Lee Duquette made it only a short distance